Koh Mak restaurants now offer everything from seafood to pizzas, western style breakfasts, bakeries and vegan cafes to cheap no frills Thai eateries.

 Roadside on the hill above Seavana, 12 Bars gives Koh Mak a Japanese twist with sushi, sashimi, gyoza and cocktails.
 It opens late afternoon.
 You can also enjoy Japanese food at Terraria on the Ao Nid Road, which serves dishes such as Japanese curry, Katsu-Don (rice bowl), Yakisoba (Japanese noodles) and Takoyaki (Japanese Snack with Octopus).
 It offers Thai food too as well as being a live music venue with a full bar.

-The stylish vegan restaurant, Pak Pak, opened as a pop-up in 2023 and will be back for the 23/24 season – expect dishes like falafal hummus, yellow pumpkin curry, Massaman jackfruit curry and more besides.
+At the stylish vegan restaurant, Pak Pak, you’lll find dishes like falafal hummus, yellow pumpkin curry, Massaman jackfruit curry and more besides.
 It’s from the By The Sea crew, about 100 metres further down the street, same side.

 Seafood – Koh Mak Restaurants